FrogTheFrog/steam-gyro-for-cemuhook/README.md

 ![ui-settings](./assets/ui-settings.png "UI-settings example")

-UI also allows to connect to other Steam Controllers and observer their data stream:
+UI also allows to connect to other Steam Controllers and observe their data stream:

 ![ui-devices](./assets/ui-devices.png "UI-devices example")